vfhwang/victorhwang.co-old/_posts/2018-01-15-parliament.md

 {:class="postimage"}
 <img src="{{page.imagesurl}}small/current-site.png"
 alt="The current website.
-Unresponsive, cluttered and from a different era." data-echo="{{page.imagesurl}}current-site.jpeg"> *The current website.
+Unresponsive, cluttered and from a different era." data-echo="{{page.imagesurl}}current-site.jpg"> *The current website.
 Unresponsive, cluttered and from a different era.*

 I believe that this publishing mentality stems from the way Parliament talks about itself.
 One of the first things I was told when I arrived was that we are 'transparent'.